Alban Bushi: Club career

-Bushi enjoyed a long playing career which has seen him play for 12 different clubs in six different countries.
+Bushi enjoyed a long playing career which saw him play for 12 clubs in six countries.
 He started off his career in Albania with Tirana.
 He made his professional debut for Tirana in the 1992–93 season and after spending two seasons with the club, he then moved to Hungary with Szegedi.
 Soon after he was transferred in Germany to FC Remscheid.
 After two years abroad, he made a return to Albania, playing for two years between Tirana and Flamurtari Vlorë.
 He then moved to Greece signing for Apollon Smyrni and right after a half season, he headed off to Bulgaria to join Litex Lovech, where he became the first foreigner to captain the team.
 He spent two seasons in the Bulgarian A Football Group, winning them both.

 After his spell in Bulgaria he moved to Turkey to play initially for Adanaspor in the 1999–2000 1.Lig.
 Then he signed for fellow 1.Lig side Istanbulspor.
 In his first season 2000–01 he scored 12 goals in 29 matches as İstanbulspor finished 12th.
 In the next season 2001–02 he played 16 games in where he scored four goals in the first-half before moving on loan to another Süper Lig team Trabzonspor with whom he played only five matches but unable to score.
 He was part of Trabzonspor for another half season in 2002–03 playing seven matches failing once again to score, before returning to Istanbulspor for the second half in which he played 14 matches managing 4 goals to contribute in team's 9th place.
 In the 2003–04 season Bushi played 21 games and scored 5 goals to help Istanbulspor avoid relegation with one point above 16th place Bursaspor.
 He was part of the team in the first half of the 2004–05 Süper Lig playing 16 matches scoring once before returning to Albania after many years playing abroad and signed with Partizani Tirana for the second half of the 2004–05 Albanian Superliga; he played 14 games and netted 5 goals.
 He then went off to Greece again to join AE Levadiakos.
 In his first season 2005–06 Alpha Ethniki he played 22 matches often as a starter in which he scored 8 goals as Levadiakos however was relegated to Beta Ethniki.
 After that he moved on loan at Apollon Kalamarias playing in two seasons in the Superleague Greece, 2006–07 and 2007–08.
 Then, he went back to AE Levadiakos.